Toucaan/toucaan.docs/docs/configuration.md

 Toucaan has a different way of connecting stylesheets to your app's HTML.

+Unlike the traditional css frameworks, it does not use a link tag, like so:

-:::warning Do not use the link tag!
+:::warning No link tag!
-`<link href="/some/stylesheet.css" rel="stylesheet"/>`          ❌
+    ❌ <link href="/some/stylesheet.css" rel="stylesheet"/>`  ← Don't use this.
 :::

+### Critical CSS and A CSS Router

-Unlike traditional css frameworks, Toucaan **does not use** a typical link tag in the `<head></head>` section of your webpage.
-It uses [a css router](core-concepts/router.md) instead.
+Toucaan uses [a css router](core-concepts/router.md) to connect stylesheets with HTML instead.
 Copy the following [block of code](https://github.com/Toucaan/toucaan/blob/master/_config.scss) and paste it directly into your document's head tag:

 ```css title="Critical CSS:"